 Step 1 - Hem

 Prepare your ruffle according to the pattern instructions on your pattern sheet.
 Remember to neaten or hem the bottom at this stage.
-Most common is a narrow hem.
+The most common is a narrow hem.
 It is harder to hem after the ruffle has been gathered.

 Step 2 - Gathering Stitches